Cray-HPE/docs-csm/operations/validate_csm_health.md

 Execute the HMS smoke and functional tests after the CSM install to confirm that the Hardware Management Services are running and operational.

+Note: Do not run HMS tests concurrently on multiple nodes.
+They may interfere with one another and cause false failures.

 <a name="hms-test-execution"></a>
 ### 2.1 HMS Test Execution